aakloul/katacoda-scenarios/bof101/intro.md

 - bash101 - Basic bash command-lines
 - python101 - Basic python code proficiency

-This is for software developers with prior experience using Jenkins to deploy web applications.

 ## Table of Contents

 This scenario is part of a set of related scenarios.